JetBrains/intellij-community/plugins/java-decompiler/engine/readme.txt

 - rename an element if its name is a reserved word or is shorter than 3 characters
 - new names are built according to a simple pattern: (class|method|field)_<consecutive unique number>
 You can overwrite this rules by providing your own implementation of the 4 key methods invoked by the decompiler while renaming.
-Simply pass a class that implements de.fernflower.main.extern.IIdentifierRenamer in the option 'urc' (e.g. -urc=com.mypackage.MyRenamer) to
+Simply pass a class that implements org.jetbrains.java.decompiler.main.extern.IIdentifierRenamer in the option 'urc' (e.g. -urc=com.mypackage.MyRenamer) to Fernflower.
-Fernflower.
 The class must be available on the application classpath.

 The meaning of each method should be clear from naming: toBeRenamed determine whether the element will be renamed, while the other three provide new names for classes, methods and fields respectively.